1Mill/tech-for-diversity/README.md

 1. For some reason "/api/v1/auth/login" generates a JWT token, but "/auth/login/" does not (when the path scope is changed).

+# Things to return to
+1. Upload images using Carrrier Wave + MiniMagick for projects

 # Outline of backend
 ## User
   * Email + Passowrd (Devise JWT)